pranav083/100-days-of-code/cm/log_c.md

 - Lab Work : Yes in lab I am doing kubernetes and task is of argoworkflow
 - People Connect :
 - LeetCode :

+Jan 14, 2024

+- Bath, Exercise, Gita : Did nothing :(
+- Coursework : I tried to studied patter recog for 1 hr but was not effective enough
+- Internship :
+- Lab Work :
+- People Connect :
+- LeetCode : Looked for resources to revise c++ concepts and started DSA - recursion revision - 2hr